Losing Alice: Production

 Originally airing on Hot 3 in Israel, Apple announced in June 2020, that it had partnered with Dori Media productions and Hot to co-produce and exclusively stream Losing Alice internationally on Apple TV+.

-Critical reception
+Reception

-On review aggregator Rotten Tomatoes, Losing Alice holds an approval rating of 75% based on 16 reviews, with an average rating of 7.5/10.
+On review aggregator Rotten Tomatoes, Losing Alice holds an approval rating of 78% based on 23 reviews, with an average rating of 7.5/10.
 The website's critical consensus reads, "Twisty and thrilling, if a tad long, Losing Alice is an engaging psychological drama with style to spare."
-On Metacritic, which uses a weighted average, it has a score of 75 out of 100 based on 5 reviews, indicating “generally favorable reviews”.
+On Metacritic, which uses a weighted average, it has a score of 75 out of 100 based on 5 reviews, indicating "generally favorable" reviews.